Inner Hero banner Image

 We have a dedicated team of employment solicitors who can advise you on all aspects of restrictive covenants, from drafting and reviewing them, to seeking high court injunctions to enforce them.
 We have a wealth of experience in dealing with complex and high-profile cases involving restrictive covenants, both in and out of court.

-We can help you achieve your objectives, whether you want to protect your business assets and contacts, secure your freedom to work, or resolve a dispute amicably.
+We can help you achieve your objectives, whether you are an employer who wants to protect your business assets and contacts, or a senior employee seeking to secure your freedom to work, or resolve a dispute amicably.

 Rena Magdani's Profile